peterfarrell/django-heralder/README.md

 3. Test how your email looks by navigating to `/herald/`.

+4. Additionally, preview your email before you send:

+        `WelcomeEmail().preview(render_type="html")`

-4. Send your email wherever you need in your code:
+5. Send your email wherever you need in your code:

-        WelcomeEmail(user).send()
+        `WelcomeEmail(user).send()`

-5. View the sent emails in django admin and even be able to resend it.
+6. View the sent emails in django admin and even be able to resend it.

 ## Advanced templatename options